Aurelian-Shuttleworth/agent-ear/docs/how-to-guides/how-to-write-your-own-prompt-template.md

 Your templates now populate the **📋 Templates ▸** menu in place of the packaged set.

 > [!NOTE]
-> `AGENT_EAR_TEMPLATES_DIR` replaces the packaged directory entirely — it is not merged.
+> `AGENT_EAR_TEMPLATES_DIR` replaces the packaged directory entirely, it is not merged.
 If you want the built-in templates alongside your own, copy them into your directory first.

 ### 4. Test it

 Select your template in the wizard and use **🔍 View prompt** on the confirmation screen to verify the body loaded exactly as written.
-Template runs skip prompt validation (curated templates are treated as pre-validated), so mistakes in the prompt go straight to the transcription model — review the first output carefully.
+Template runs skip prompt validation (curated templates are treated as pre-validated), so mistakes in the prompt go straight to the transcription model.
+Review the first output carefully.

 ## Writing effective template prompts

 - **State the role and task in the first line** ("You are transcribing a …").
 - **Number the instructions** and keep each one a single obligation.
-- **Define the output structure literally** — the model mirrors the headings you show it.
+- **Define the output structure literally:** the model mirrors the headings you show it.
 - **Constrain hallucination explicitly**: forbid inferring content that was not spoken.
 - Keep timestamps, speaker labels, and formatting rules in the instructions, not the description.